 Discovery Bay International School is an all-through independent school that offers a well-rounded British-style education including IGCSEs and A Levels.

-Located in Discovery Bay on Lantau Island, this school for three to 16-year-olds has more than 1,000 students from over 40 different nationalities attending its early years, primary and secondary schools.
+This school for 3 to 16-year-olds has nearly 1,200 students from over 40 different nationalities attending its early years, primary, and secondary schools.
 While it may be far removed from the central hub of international schools, DBIS is certainly not a school to be overlooked.
-And, for anyone living on Lantau Island where the number of international schooling options are limited, it deserves serious consideration.
+And, for anyone living on Lantau Island, where the number of international schooling options are limited, it deserves serious consideration.

 An international education

 Known for its creative and thematic approach to teaching, IPC focuses on personal learning goals.
-It also includes a virtues project that nurtures pupils in the qualities needed throughout life such as tolerance, courage, confidence and honesty; these are celebrated in a weekly Virtues Assembly.
+It also includes a virtues project that nurtures pupils in the qualities needed throughout life, such as tolerance, courage, confidence, and honesty; these are celebrated in a weekly Virtues Assembly.

 Students at DBIS can expect to embark on a learning journey that involves “problem solving though mathematics and computing, proficiency in English, development of an additional language, creativity and performance in music, art and drama, plus health and wellbeing through sport and physical education”.
 Mandarin Chinese is taught in every year group throughout the school, and secondary students have the option to study French and Spanish.
-PE lessons are held in every year group, and includes invasion games, ball games, athletics, outdoor and adventurous activities, health related fitness, swimming, gymnastics and dance.
-All students are encouraged to take part in competitive sports either as part of an after-school club or within the inter school house competitions.
+PE lessons are held in every year group, and include invasion games, ball games, athletics, outdoor and adventurous activities, health related fitness, swimming, gymnastics, and dance.
+All students are encouraged to take part in competitive sports, either as part of an after-school club or within the inter school house competitions.
 The school can also be credited for trying to instil a passion for music from a young age.
-While Years 1 and 2 focus primarily on singing, students learn the recorder in Years 3 and 4 and the ukulele in Years 5 and 6.
+While Early Years 1 and 2 focus primarily on singing, students learn the recorder in Years 3 and 4 and the ukulele in Years 5 and 6.

 A highlight of the school calendar has to be the Year 6 residential trip to China; where better to learn Mandarin than by bartering in local markets?
 There are also plenty of opportunities for students to develop leadership skills, whether taking their place on the school council or completing the Cool Schools Peer Mediation Programme, which teaches life skills for peaceful conflict resolution.
 There is also a lively Young Entrepreneur programme that runs in the older primary years.

-There’s a varied programme of extra-curricular activities held before, during and after school at DBIS.
-Creative arts activities include orchestra, samba, drumming, ukulele, drama and art; students are even encouraged to form their own rock bands to compete in the annual Battle of the Bands.
-Sports clubs include athletics, basketball, swimming, hockey, football, rugby, netball, tennis, gymnastics, cricket, t-ball and dance, to name but a few.
+There’s a varied programme of extra-curricular activities held before, during, and after school at DBIS.
+Creative arts activities include orchestra, samba, drumming, ukulele, drama, and art; students are even encouraged to form their own rock bands to compete in the annual Battle of the Bands.
+Sports clubs include athletics, basketball, swimming, hockey, football, rugby, netball, tennis, gymnastics, cricket, t-ball, and dance, to name but a few.

 It’s fair to say that DBIS has a strong competitive streak.
 As well as participating in the annual FOBISIA Games and the International Schools Sports Federation Hong Kong (ISSFHK) leagues, students are entered into the Modern United Nations (MUN), drama and music festivals, mathematics, and the national Battle of the Books contest.
-This is a school that encourages all students to be successful, whether they are sporty, academic, creative or natural born leaders.
+This is a school that encourages all students to be successful, whether they are sporty, academic, creative, or natural born leaders.
 It’s definitely one of DBIS’ strengths.

 Located within the close-knit Discovery Bay community, it comes as no surprise that DBIS has a strong family-feel.
-The school calendar is choc-a-bloc with events that not only give children the opportunity to showcase their talents, but also bring parents, teachers and students together.
-These include Orchestra Day, Carols on the Pitch, Arts Week, the International Food Fair, musical soirees and an annual production.
+The school calendar is choc-a-bloc with events that not only give children the opportunity to showcase their talents, but also bring parents, teachers, and students together.
+These include Orchestra Day, Carols on the Pitch, Arts Week, the International Food Fair, musical soirees, and an annual production.

 DBIS was founded in 1983 by the Hong Kong Resort Company (HKRI), the developers of Discovery Bay.
 Today, the school is spread across two well-equipped campuses.
-Designed for little learners, the early years campus has five nursery classes and five reception classes, an outside play area, library, music room and a computer suite.
-These facilities provide an ideal setting for the EYFS curriculum, which includes specialist teaching in PE, music, ICT and Mandarin Chinese.
+Designed for little learners, the early years campus has five nursery classes and five reception classes, an outside play area, library, music room, and a computer suite.
+These facilities provide an ideal setting for the EYFS curriculum, which includes specialist teaching in PE, music, ICT, and Mandarin Chinese.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.